Three years ago I suffered a breakdown.

 Somehow, out of the darkness, I was able to whisper to my husband the hardest words I’ve ever uttered, “Help me.”

 The real turning point wasn’t uncovered in my psychiatrist’s office.
 It wasn’t even talking with my husband.
 It was online and completely by accident.
-The digital rabbit hole leads me to Zen Habits and there I discovered the simple living movement.
+The digital rabbit hole led me to Zen Habits and there I discovered simple living with less stress movement.

-Living with less stuff, less debt, less clutter meant living with more freedom, more time, more joy.
+Living with less stuff, less debt, and less clutter meant living with more freedom, more time, and more joy.
 I was certain this was the change I needed to make in my life.

 Up to this point, my life had been about more.
-Being more successful, more efficient, more adept, more available, more, more, more… This attitude of more brought overwhelms, exhaustion and constant feelings of failure.
+Being more successful, more efficient, more adept, more available, more, more, more… This attitude of more brought me overwhelmed, exhausted, and constant feelings of failure.
 I had become a victim of a modern-day epidemic – more at all costs.